SinaElahimanesh/CIX-Adaptive-AR-Interface/README.md

 If the project relies on specific speech packages or SDKs, document them here (name + version + link) so that anyone can reproduce the setup.

+### 2.1 API Keys & Secrets (IMPORTANT)

+- **Never** hard‑code API keys (OpenAI, Wit.ai, Azure, etc.) directly in:
+  - C# scripts (e.g. `AdaptiveOrchestrator.cs`)
+  - Unity scenes (e.g. `SampleScene.unity`)
+  - Any asset or config file that is tracked by git.
+- Instead, always:
+  - Store keys in **environment variables** or in **local config assets/files** that are ignored by git.
+  - Add any local secret/config files to `.gitignore` so they never appear in commits.
+- If you ever accidentally commit a key:
+  - **Immediately rotate/regenerate** the key in the provider’s dashboard.
+  - Remove it from the code and from git history before pushing again (GitHub push protection will help you catch leaks).

 ### 3. Cloning the Project

 1. **Create a folder** where you want to keep your Unity projects.